RSV (Respiratory Syncytial Virus) Vaccine for Adults

 Risks of the RSV vaccine:

 The vaccine may cause mild symptoms, such as a fever, headache, and muscle or joint pain.
-You may also have mild to moderate soreness or redness at the area where you were given the shot.
+You may have nausea or diarrhea.
+You may also have mild to moderate soreness or redness at the area where the shot was given.
 You may still get RSV after you receive the vaccine.
 You may have an allergic reaction to the vaccine.
 This can be life-threatening.

 Apply a warm compress